The Trainer: Cheryl Cornett, CPDT-KA, M.Ed.

 Chocolate Labrador Retriever

-Ten years old this past December, Finn loves eating, hiking, and playing fetch.
+Twelve years old this past December, Finn loves eating, hiking, and playing fetch.
 A good-natured boy, he also enjoys people and has always been a good role model to the foster dogs who live with him from time-to-time.
-At 9-years of age, Cheryl introduced him to the clicker and shaped what is called a ‘dead retrieve’.
+When he was 9 years old, Cheryl introduced him to the clicker and shaped what is called a ‘dead retrieve’.
 (Never let anyone tell you your dog is ‘too old’ to learn!)